 My studentship at ESO Garching included the possibility of visiting Paranal Observatory and working directly with the impressive facility of VLTI.
-With all the hands-on experience I had gained during the course of my PhD thesis I decided to apply for an ESO Fellowship in Chile in order to regularly work with and operate one of the largest and modern telescopes in the world at the Paranal Observatory.
-As part of my duties at the observatory, I have supported operations and observations at the VLTI over the last two years.
+With all the hands-on experience I had gained during the course of my PhD thesis I decided to apply for an ESO Fellowship in Chile in order to regularly work with and operate one of the largest and modern telescopes in the world at the Paranal Observatory, I have supported operations and observations at the VLTI over the last two years.
 As a MIDI Fellow I have been able to dig deep inside the instrument with respect to hardware and software, while also commissioning the new MIDI + FSU observing mode and characterising it.
 At the VLTI we mainly use the 1.8-metre Auxiliary Telescopes because they allow us a flexible configuration, as their positions can be adjusted.
-However, my favourite is still when I have the opportunity to combine the light received by André Müller all four 8.2-metre Unit Telescopes.
+However, my favourite is still when I have the opportunity to combine the light received by all four 8.2-metre Unit Telescopes.
 Those are some of the most thrilling moments for me.